 Adjusted working capital definition

-/What is Adjusted Working Capital?
+What is Adjusted Working Capital?

 Adjusted working capital is designed to strip liquid and non-operational (i.e., financing) elements away from the traditional measure of working capital.
 By doing so, what is left in the measurement relates to the purely operational aspects of a business.
-One can then focus on these remaining elements to see how well a company is being operated.
+You can then focus on these remaining elements to see how well a company is being operated.
 The adjusted working capital figure is best tracked as a proportion of sales on a trend line.
 If the proportion is declining over time, this indicates good management of company operations, so that receivable and inventory investments are kept low in proportion to sales.

 Calculation of Adjusted Working Capital